pcastellanoescuder/POMAShiny/instructions/landing.md

   <img src="pix/splsda.png" alt="SPLSDA" title="SPLSDA" width="400" height="230" />

+#### Limma

+_linear models for microarray and RNA-Seq Data_.
+This function is implemented in limma R package and is prepared to perform a singl-sample t-test using an empirical Bayes method to borrow information between metabolites.
+The final output is a list of metabolites with a column with a value of the contract (logFC).
+The AveExpr column gives the average log2-expression level for that gene across all the arrays and channels in the experiment.
+Column t is the moderated t-statistic.
+Column P.Value is the associated p-value and adj.P.Value is the p-value adjusted for multiple testing by false discovery rate (FDR).

 #### Correlation analysis

 The Correlation analysis tab includes two different ways to visualize the correlations in your data.